Existence of God

 God-consciousness

-We are intrinsically aware of God’s presence because he designed us to enjoy eternal communion with him.
+We are intrinsically aware of God’s presence because he designed us to commune with him eternally.

 This innate connection is similar to the longing felt by adopted children who want to know their biological parents.

-That we even consider the possibility of God’s existence means he must exist.
+That we consider the possibility of God’s existence means he must exist.

 Jesus